dullroar/ten-steps-to-linux-survival/README.md

 This sets the environment variable `FOO` to "myval" but only for the duration and scope of running `myscript`.

 By convention, environment variables are named all uppercase, whereas all scripts and programs tend to be named all lowercase.
-Remember, almost without exception Linux and company are case-sensitive and Windows is not.
+Remember, almost without exception "UNIX" is case-sensitive and Windows is not.

 You can set or override multiple variables for a single command or script execution simply by separating them with spaces: